Tax guide

 Official position to keep in mind

-Official AY 2026-27 guidance describes ITR-3 for individuals and HUFs with salary, house property, profits or gains of business or profession, capital gains, or other sources who are not eligible for ITR-1, ITR-2, or ITR-4.
+The Income Tax Department's AY 2026-27 guidance specifies ITR-3 for individuals and HUFs with salary, house property, profits or gains of business or profession, capital gains, or other sources income — provided they are not eligible for ITR-1, ITR-2, or ITR-4.

 Practical example